mnot/I-D/for-the-users/draft.md

 guidelines for explicitly identifying them, serving them, and determining how to resolve conflicts between their interests, when necessary.

-It also motivates end users as the highest priority concern for Internet standards.
+It also motivates considering end users as the highest priority concern for Internet standards.

 --- note_Note_to_Readers